Requests for top soiling or levelling

 You will need to submit an application form and planting plan.

-If your plan is approved, we will issue a Planting on Nature Strip Permit.
+If Council approves your plan, we will send you a Planting on Nature Strip Permit.

-The Green Streets Policy has been prepared to guide implementation of street tree planting and guidance for the community on the maintenance of nature strips.
+Our Green Streets Policy guides our street tree planting and how the community can maintain nature strips.

 - watering systems